vishalk164/GroupD/README.md

 Input: "I Love India Output: "I Love India"

 -----------------------------------------------------------------------------------------------------------------
-Create First.java
+Sarvesh kulkarni & Vaibhav Markad ==> :

-Sarvesh kulkarni & Vaibhav Markad ==> : Ex1.
+Ex1.
 Write program to find the occurances of characters in a String.

 Note: Input will be any string, above just an example so donot hardcore any logic.
 Examples: